Field Course: Product Management 101

 Winter Term Options

-PM 101 will develop skills required to evaluate and define a new product, culminating with the presentation of a Product Requirements Document (PRD) specifying use cases and functionality.
-Students will not move projects into their "build and launch" phases during PM 101.
-Students who wish to develop product management skills relevant to those phases should consider either an Independent Project or Field Course: Launching Technology Ventures (HBS course number 6750).
+PM 101 will develop skills required to evaluate and define a new software application, culminating with the presentation of a Product Requirements Document (PRD) specifying use cases and functionality.
+Students will not move projects into their build and launch phases during PM 101.
+Students who wish to develop product management skills relevant to those phases can do so through the Winter Term field course, Product Management 102 (HBS course 6702), which is described in a separate course catalog entry.